CommandersAct/Platform-Documentation/features/enrichments/augmented-user-attributes/README.md

 ## **What is an augmented user attribute?**

-This feature allows you to create enriched properties on your user: flags, ratio, rolling count/average, conditional value, boolean...
+This feature allows you to create enriched properties on your user: flags, scores, ratio, rolling count/average, conditional value, boolean...

 Enrich your data with your business rules in a user-friendly UI.